-Costs and expenses that can be clearly identified as research and development are charged to expense as incurred in accordance with generally accepted accounting policies ("GAAP").
+Costs and expenses that can be clearly identified as research and development are charged to expense as incurred.
 Advance payments, including nonrefundable amounts, for goods or services that will be used or rendered for future research and development activities are deferred and capitalized.
 Such amounts will be recognized as an expense as the related goods are delivered or the related services are performed.
 If the goods will not be delivered, or services will not be rendered, then the capitalized advance payment is charged to expense.